hartwigmedical/hmftools/sv-analyser/README.md

 Argument  | Description
 ---|---
-sample  | Either a specific sample, list of samples separated by ';' or blank or '*' to process all samples passing QC from the database data_output_path | Required, directory where all output files are written database connectivity | db_user, db_pass and db_url
+sample  | Either a specific sample, list of samples separated by ';' or blank or '*' to process all samples passing QC from the database output_dir | Required, directory where all output files are written database connectivity | db_user, db_pass and db_url

 #### Modes and Routines
 Argument  | Description
 ---|---
-run_sv_analysis | default
 check_drivers | run driver annotation logic
-check_fusions | discover and annotate gene fusions stats_routines | run statistical co-occurence routines
+check_fusions | discover and annotate gene fusions
-mult_biopsy_analysis | load and analyse multiple biopsy samples for shared vs private overlaps sim_routines | run simulations of shattering incl_none_segments | deprecated, create SVs for NONE copy number segments, but now drawn directly from SV table as Inferred SGLs

 #### Reference files
 Argument  | Description